 Beginner's Guide: How to Start Investing in Stocks Click To Tweet

 Disclaimer: I’m not a financial expert.
 All content provided is for informational purposes only.
+This post may contain affiliate links, meaning I get a small commission if you decide to make a purchase through my links, at no additional cost to you.
 Please read my full disclaimer here for more info.

 First, what is Business Cycles?

 The business cycle is the collection of stages that an economy goes through as it expands, slows down, and declines.
 (1)